avdusinovic-sadin/SE-PROJECT-GROUP6/readme.md

 # Technical Details about the game
-The game will be programmed in Javascript, CSS & HTML. <br>
+The game will be programmed in Javascript, CSS , Jquery & HTML. <br>
-to be continued after the first coding... <br>

 # Design of the game:
 The design of the game will be clean & simple.
 The bubbles are created as realistically as possible. <br>